-I really love mince pies and finding new ways to eat mincemeat is definitely high on my list of priorities in December.
+I really love mince pies and finding new ways to eat mincemeat is definitely high on my list of priorities in December!
+This Vegan Mincemeat Plait certainly fits the bill.
 My favourite kind of mincemeat is the luxury versions that are laced with brandy and/or port, as they give it that intense richness.
 I’ve never made my own mincemeat as I really think you can buy such good quality tasting versions in the shops.
 If you love mincemeat as much as I do, you’ll also love my Mince Pie Cupcakes With Brandy Buttercream and my Mince Pie Bakewell Squares.

 I’ve been kindly given a subscription to Vegetarian Living Magazine by PocketMags and I found this recipe for a Vegan Mincemeat Plait inside.
 I was immediately drawn to it, plus I had some fast action yeast to use up.
-I really don’t make bread enough as it can be time consuming, but this recipe is quick enough to make in an evening.
+Bread isn’t something I make often as it can be time consuming, but this recipe is quick enough to make in an evening.

-I started by putting 200g strong white bread flour, a pinch of salt and a 7g sachet of fast action yeast into a bowl.
-I made sure to keep the salt and yeast separate, then mixed everything together.
+I started by putting strong white bread flour, salt and fast action yeast into a bowl, making sure to keep the salt and yeast separate, then mixed everything together.

-I warmed up 200ml almond milk in a pan with 1/2 tbsp light brown sugar and 1/2 tsp vanilla extract.
-I only let it get hot enough so I could still hold my finger in it.
-I then whisked in 2 tbsp olive oil.
+Then I warmed up almond milk in a pan with light brown sugar and vanilla extract.
+I only let it get hot enough so I could still hold my finger in it, then I whisked in olive oil.

-In a food mixer fitted with a dough hook I mixed the flour and milk mixture together for 6 minutes.
-I put the dough into an oiled bowl, covered it and left it to rise for 30 minutes.
+I mixed the flour and milk mixture together to make a dough, then kneaded it for 6 minutes in a food mixer fitted with a dough hook.
+Then I put the dough into an oiled bowl, covered it and left it to rise for 30 minutes.

 I floured my Joseph Joseph Roll Up Non-Slip Silicone Pastry Mat and rolled the dough out in a rectangular shape.

-I melted 2 tbsp melted margarine (dairy free if you want this recipe to be vegan) and brushed most of it all over the dough, then I sprinkled over a mixture of 1 tbsp ground cinnamon and 2 tbsp dark brown sugar all over it.
+I melted dairy free margarine and brushed most of it all over the dough, then I sprinkled a mixture of cinnamon and dark brown sugar all over it.

-I used a luxury jar of mincemeat (make sure it’s vegetarian as mincemeat can contain suet) and spread 200g of it over the dough.
+Then I used a luxury jar of mincemeat (make sure it’s vegetarian as mincemeat can contain suet) and spread it over the dough.

 I rolled the dough into a sausage shape, cut it in half, attached it at the top then twisted the two halves together.
 I placed it on a lined baking tray and baked it on 220C/200C Fan/425F/Gas Mark 7 for 15 minutes.

-I made a glaze from 50g icing sugar, 1 tsp vanilla extract and 1/2 tbsp almond milk.
+Then I made a glaze from icing sugar, vanilla extract and almond milk.
 It smelt so good!

-As soon as the plait came out of the oven, I covered it in the glaze then left it to cool.
+As soon as the Vegan Mincemeat Plait came out of the oven, I covered it in the glaze then left it to cool.

 Products from Amazon.co.uk